 In close relationships

 You read closeness and distance as a rhythm, not as a verdict.
 You don’t need constant reassurance, but you accept it warmly when offered.
 You’re slow to assume the worst about someone you love, and quick to repair after a rupture.
-The hardest part for you is often dating people who are not yet secure — their push/pull can feel disorientating because it doesn’t match your default.
+The hardest part for you is often dating people who are not yet secure — their push/pull can feel disorientating because it doesn’t match your default, and it’s easy to mistake their chaos for chemistry.

 The growth edge

 Stay curious about the people you love rather than confident you already know them.
-Security can quietly slide into complacency.
-The work is keeping the relationship a living thing — asking new questions, noticing changes, expressing care out loud even when it feels obvious.
+The work for secure adults is keeping the relationship a living thing — asking new questions, noticing changes, and resisting the slow drift from steady to taken-for-granted.

 Attachment style is a description of patterns, not a verdict.
 The same pattern can soften over years of safer relationships — what researchers call earned security.
-Use this as a mirror, not a label.
+Your style most often forms in response to a reliably available caregiver in early life; the work as an adult is to update the internal model, not blame yourself for having one.
+Use this page as a mirror, not a label.

 Share your result